The age of the connected house is here, and best smart home systems can put control of your home at your fingertips.

 The Nest Learning Thermostat is the poster child for connected home systems, and its ability to adapt to your needs makes it a leader.
 It monitors your heating/cooling habits and matches them up to the weather outside.

-The 3rd generation Nest thermostat now also adds the ability to control your hot water tank and uses OpenTherm technology to help create a more efficient heating setup.
+Now into its third generation, the smart home device now also adds the ability to control your hot water tank and uses OpenTherm technology to help create a more efficient heating setup.

 Smart home showdown: Nest v Hive